+1 416 474 9724Monday - Friday 10:00 AM - 7:00 PM ET - Saturday 9:00 AM - 5:00 PM ET

 • Successful Statements—Samples and Explanations

-• Meetings with individual students begin
+• Individual meetings with students

-Week 3: Streamlining a Personal Statement (Saturday, August 17)
+Week 3: Streamlining a Personal Statement (Saturday, May 24)

 • Logical Thoughts: Structuring Your Personal Statement